Calling convention: x86-64

 The 64-bit version of the x86 architecture, known as x86-64, AMD64, and Intel 64, has two calling sequences in common use.
 One calling sequence, defined by Microsoft, is used on Windows; the other calling sequence, specified in the AMD64 System V ABI, is used by Unix-like systems and, with some changes, by OpenVMS.
-As x86-64 has more general-purpose registers than does 32-bit x86, both conventions pass some arguments in registers.
+As x86-64 has more general-purpose registers than 32-bit x86, both conventions pass some arguments in registers.

 ARM (A32)

 The standard 32-bit ARM calling convention allocates the 16 general-purpose registers as: